twilio-labs/vscode-twilio/README.md

 <a name="requirements"></a>
 ## Requirements
 For this extension to work properly, you need to have the Twilio CLI and Twilio Serverless plugin installed in your computer.
-Aditionally, having the `code` command installed in your PATH allows the extension to open VSCode after a new project is created.
+Additionally, having the `code` command installed in your PATH allows the extension to open VSCode after a new project is created.

 ### Installing the Twilio CLI
 Run `npm install twilio-cli -g` in your terminal.